Joe Biden 2020 presidential campaign

-Former vice president Joe Biden began his presidential campaign on April 25, 2019 by releasing a video announcing his candidacy in the 2020 Democratic Party presidential primaries.
-The campaign concluded with him and his running mate Kamala Harris defeating incumbent president Donald Trump and vice president Mike Pence in the general election.
-Biden, the vice president of the United States from 2009 to 2017 and a former U.S. senator from Delaware, had been the subject of widespread speculation as a potential 2020 candidate after declining to be a candidate in the 2016 election, which saw Donald Trump winning over Hillary Clinton, who was supported by Biden.
+On April 25, 2019, former vice president Joe Biden released a video announcing his candidacy in the 2020 Democratic Party presidential primaries.
+On November 3, 2020, Biden and his running mate, Kamala Harris, defeated incumbent Republican president Donald Trump and vice president Mike Pence in the general election.

-Biden is generally described as a moderate, although he has recently described himself as progressive.
-His positions include codifying Roe v.
-Wade into statute, a public option for health insurance, decriminalization of recreational cannabis, passing the Equality Act, free community college, and a $1.7 trillion climate plan embracing the framework of the Green New Deal.
-He supports regulation, as opposed to a complete ban, on fracking.
+Biden, vice president of the United States from 2009 to 2017 and previously a U.S. senator from Delaware from 1973 to 2009, had been the subject of widespread speculation as a potential 2020 candidate after declining to be a candidate in 2016.
+His 2020 campaign positions included codifying Roe v.
+Wade into statute, creating a public option for health insurance, decriminalizing recreational cannabis, passing the Equality Act, providing tuition-free community college, and passing a $1.7 trillion climate plan embracing the framework of the Green New Deal.
+Biden supported regulation of fracking as opposed to a complete ban on the practice.

-As a former vice president and longtime United States senator, Biden entered the race with very high name recognition.
+Biden entered the race with very high name recognition.
 From his campaign announcement up to the start of the elections, he was generally regarded as the Democratic front-runner.
 He led most national polls through 2019, but did not rank as one of the top three candidates in either the Iowa caucuses or the New Hampshire primary.
 After underperforming expectations in those contests, he suffered a decline in his polling and lost his frontrunner status to Bernie Sanders.
-Biden started regaining ground after winning second place in the Nevada cauccuses and, on February 29, 2020, he won a landslide victory in the 2020 South Carolina Democratic primary which reinvigorated his campaign.
-In March 2020, ten of his former competitors endorsed Biden, bringing the total number of such endorsements to 12.
-Biden earned enough delegates on Super Tuesday 2020 to pull ahead of Sanders.
+Biden started regaining ground after winning second place in the Nevada caucuses and, on February 29, 2020, he won a landslide victory in the South Carolina Democratic primary, which reinvigorated his campaign.
+In March, ten of Biden's former competitors endorsed him, bringing the total number of such endorsements to twelve.
+Biden earned enough delegates on Super Tuesday to pull ahead of Sanders.
 On April 8, after Sanders suspended his campaign, Biden became the presumptive Democratic presidential nominee.

 In June, Biden reached the required number of delegates to become the nominee.
-On August 11, Biden announced that Senator Kamala Harris would be his vice presidential running mate.
-On August 18 and 19, Biden and Harris were officially nominated at the 2020 Democratic National Convention, making Harris the first Asian American and the first female African American to be nominated for vice president on a major party ticket.
-National opinion polls conducted in 2020 generally showed Biden leading Trump in favorability.
-On November 7, four days after Election Day, Biden was projected to have defeated Trump, becoming president-elect of the United States, however, this was disputed by the incumbent president, Donald Trump.
-Biden was the first vice president to be elected president since George H. W. Bush in 1988, and the second non-incumbent vice president to be elected president after Richard Nixon in 1968.
+On August 11, Biden announced that U.S. senator Harris would be his vice presidential running mate.
+On August 18 and 19, Biden and Harris were officially nominated at the Democratic National Convention.
+Throughout the 2020 election, national opinion polls conducted generally showed Biden leading Trump in favorability.
+On Election Day, the Biden-Harris ticket defeated the Trump-Pence ticket.
+Biden's narrow wins in the blue wall states of Michigan, Pennsylvania, and Wisconsin were considered key to his victory.
+These states all had swings from voters who had previously voted for Trump in 2016 yet went for Biden in 2020.
+Biden and Harris won the popular vote, and won the electoral vote by a margin of 306–232.
 Biden and Harris were sworn in on January 20, 2021.